Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery

 For further information about the Max Mara Art Prize for Women, please contact Bryony Harris, Assistant Curator: Special Projects

-Image: Laure Prouvost, Iwona Blazwick OBE, Dott.
-Luigi Maramotti CEO Max Mara and His Excellency Mr Alain Economides.
-Ambassador representing Italy in London, on the occasion of the announcement of Laure Prouvost as winner of the Max Mara Art Prize at the Italian Embassy, 22 November 2011.
-Credit: Chris O'Donovan.
+Image: Iwona Blazwick OBE, Corin Sworn and Dott.
+Luigi Maramotti CEO Max Mara.
+On the occasion of the announcement of Corin Sworn as winner of the Max Mara Art Prize for Women at the Italian Embassy, 23 January 2014.
+Credit: Dan Weill.